Writing Files with Vim

 -v

-option previously, now we are using-h
+option previously, but now we are using-h

 to “Suppress the prefixing of file names on output” according to the documentation shown byman grep